kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Other Random Loot

 There are a few other random drops possible on the Endar Spire that can affect your initial shopping trip with Larrim.
-Most are centered around grenades; you need to leave Larrim with at least 2 Concussion Grenades (and 1 Frag Grenade if you're doing the Lower Sewers GP Warp), but with random loot you could have up to 4 Concs and 3 Frags.
-The more of each you get, the easier the fights with the Assault Droid (for Concussion Grenades) or the Lower Sewers Rakghouls (for Frag Grenades) will be.
+Most are centered around grenades; you need to leave Larrim with at least 2 Concussion Grenades (and 1 Frag Grenade if you're doing the [Lower Sewers GP Warp](#sewers)), but with random loot you could have up to 4 Concs and 3 Frags.
+The more of each you get, the easier the fights with the Assault Droid (for Concussion Grenades) or the Rakghouls during [Lower Sewers GP Warp](#sewers) (for Frag Grenades) will be.

 **1. 2x Concussion Grenade**
 - Chance: 0.83%
-- If you get this random drop as a Scoundrel and do *not* have 2 or more Frag Grenades at the start of the shopping trip, you should buy 1x Concussion Grenade and 1x Frag Grenade instead of 2x Concussion Grenades.
-This lets you reach 3 Concs and 2 Frags without spending additional credits.
-If you get this random drop and an additional random Frag from Spire, you should still buy 2x Concussion Grenades, as it's more important to hit 4 Concs than 3 Frags.
+- As a Scout, this doesn't affect your shopping with Larrim at all, just how you use your Concussion Grenades.
+If you get this random drop as a Scoundrel and do *not* have 2 or more Frag Grenades at the start of the shopping trip, you should buy 1x Concussion Grenade and 1x Frag Grenade instead of 2x Concussion Grenade, and then do [Lower Sewers GP Warp](#sewers).
+If you really don't want to do [Lower Sewers GP Warp](#sewers) or got this drop *and* a random Frag Grenade on Spire, you can either still buy 2x Concussion Grenade (giving you a whopping 5 Concs for Taris), or buy 1 Conc and the fifth stim from Zelka.

 **2. 1-2x Frag Grenade**
 - Chance: 10.7% of at least one
 - This only changes Larrim's shopping if you're a Scout, in which case you can skip buying the Frag Grenade that you would normally buy.
-For a Scoundrel, getting an extra Frag Grenade makes Lower Sewers GP Warp much more consistent; see the discussion under Concussion Grenades above as well.
+For a Scoundrel, getting an extra Frag Grenade makes [Lower Sewers GP Warp](#sewers) much more consistent; see the discussion under Concussion Grenades above as well.

 **3. 1x Battle Stimulant**
 - Chance: 0.83%